asmundstavdahl/notes-go-1/README.md

 *   On first run, the application will create the `notes.db` database and the necessary `notes` table if they do not exist.

 ## Collaboration

-Please refer to the `COLLABORATION_GUIDELINES.md` (provided earlier) for details on our development workflow.

 Once you have reviewed the code, please push it to the `main` branch of our shared GitHub repository: `https://github.com/asmundstavdahl/notes-go-1.git`